thibault-charlottin/Evaluate-the-impact-of-following-an-ACC-on-the-behaviour-of-a-human-driver/readme.md

 You can then run the commands in the console.ipynb file

 ### Windows installation
-Copy your local path to this repository
+Copy your local path to this repository.
-Open Anaconda navigator
+Open Anaconda navigator.
 Open CMD.exe prompt and type
 ````bash
 cd %paste your path